PaulskPt/My_Circuit_Python_Projects/Boards/raspberrypi/Raspberry Pi Pico/TR Cowbell/v1.2_mods_by_PaulskPt/README_buttons_and_controls.md

 #          a) load all saved note sets (aka: saved loops) using a Middle button long press;
 #          b) next: read a next or previous notes set using the Up or Down button
 #   -- In mode = "file":
-#       --- if the filesystem is "Writeable":
+#      If the filesystem is "Writeable":
-#       The following six actions will be performed:
+#       --- The following six actions will be performed:
 #       --- 1) if file 'saved_loops.bak' exists, this file will be deleted (os.remove);
 #       --- 2) The file 'saved_loops.json' will be renamed to: 'saved_loops.bak';
 #       --- 3) if exists an empty notes list (all sixteen notes value 0) in state.staved_loops, this empty set will be copied to memory and deleted from state.saved_loops;